Nana1403/securevault/README.md

 During setup, the app gives you a strong recovery key.
 This key protects the same encryption key as your master password, but through a separate recovery method.
 It is only shown once and is never stored as readable text, so you must save it somewhere safe.
 There is no secret backdoor for recovering your vault.

-Some basic information—such as account names, categories, tags, dates, and favorite settings—remains unencrypted so the app can organize and sort your accounts.
+Some basic information such as account names, categories, tags, dates, and favorite settings remains unencrypted so the app can organize and sort your accounts.
 Sensitive details remain encrypted.
 When you search sensitive fields, the app temporarily decrypts the information in memory only after the vault has been unlocked.

 Although this educational app uses trusted security methods, it has not been professionally audited.
-Before using it in a real-world, high-security environment, it should receive an independent security review and additional protections, such as secure device storage and digitally signed releases.
+Before using it in a real world, high-security environment, it should receive an independent security review and additional protections, such as secure device storage and digitally signed releases.

 ## Demo Walkthrough